Ile Flottante

 5

-Iles flottantes: Preheat the oven to 110°C. Grease the insides of four 7.5 cm (and 4 cm deep) stainless steel mousse rings, and the base of a roasting tray.
-Put the rings in the tray and place a second tray of hot water in the bottom of the oven (to create steam).
+Îles Flottantes: Preheat the oven to 110°C. Grease four 7.5 cm (and 4 cm deep) stainless steel mousse rings, and the base of a roasting tray.
+Place the rings in the tray and set a second tray filled with hot water at the bottom of the oven to create steam.

 6